pedrorfigueiredo/be-the-hero-mobile/README.md

 Be the Hero is an web app for sharing non-governmental Organizations.

-It is an SPA (Single Page Application) served by a RESTful API, using the stack: React + React Native + Node.js + Express + PostgreSQL.
+It is a SPA (Single Page Application) served by a RESTful API, using the stack: React + React Native + Node.js + Express + PostgreSQL.

 This is the mobile side, made in React Native.